Redesigning the Soho House Membership Acquisition

 My role

 Senior Product Designer.
-End-to-end ownership across the full acquisition journey the membership selection page, the application form, and the price calculator added post-launch.
+End-to-end ownership across the full acquisition journey, the membership selection page, the application form, and the price calculator added post-launch.

 Research approach